Skip to Main Content

 • Social Security number and account balances

-• credit history and income
+• Payment history and credit history

-• payment history and overdraft history
+• Overdraft history and account transactions

 HOW?